Botspot/androidbuddy/README.md

 - Move big videos to my computer and then delete them from the phone
 - Share my fast ethernet connection with my phone
 - Respond to texts with a full size keyboard
+- Copy and paste links and other text between computer and phone

 This should work on any Debian-based distro regardless of CPU architecture, but it has been tested on ARM64 Raspberry Pi OS.
 The dependencies to run are minimal.